drawrowfly/amazon-product-api/README.md

   --sort         If searching for a products then list will be sorted by a higher
                  score(reviews*rating).
-If searching for a reviews then they will be sorted by rating.                 [boolean] [default: false] --discount, -d Scrape only for a products with the discount [boolean] [default: false] --host, -H      The custom amazon host (can be www.amazon.fr, www.amazon.de, etc.)
+If searching for a reviews then they will be sorted by rating.                 [boolean] [default: false] --discount, -d Scrape only products with the discount [boolean] [default: false] --sponsored     Scrape only sponsored products      [boolean] [default: false] --min-rating    Minimum allowed rating                            [default: 1] --max-rating    Maximum allowed rating                            [default: 5] --host, -H      The custom amazon host (can be www.amazon.fr, www.amazon.de, etc.)
                                             [string] [default: "www.amazon.com"]